codeM6/TicTacToe/README.md

-# TicTacToe
+# P2P TicTacToe

-##Peer 2 Peer implementation of TicTacToe!

 I'm not quite sure if I'm going to build an interface yet, but if I do it'll be in Swing GUI.
 I don't really want to be building anything too complicated.
+So here you go! **Peer 2 Peer TicTacToe!**

 ## Class Diagram